 - Brad Bird insisted that the Elasticycle needed to be faster.
 Problem was, jumping buildings at 150 mph, Helen looked like a “flea hopping around.”
 Animators adjusted building spacing to give her room for more fluid movement.

-- The Elasticycle Evolution – the motorbike many forms during the animation process, including car-like, costume-like, and finally more motorcyle-like.
+- The Elasticycle Evolution – the motorbike many forms during the animation process, including car-like, costume-like, and finally more motorcycle-like.
 Lots of research done on different styles of motorcycles.
 And they also referenced water sports, snow sports and skateboarding for unconventional ways to use the bike, especially when split apart.

 - Incredibles 2 will break the laws of physics.
 During the runaway train sequence, Elastigirl will break some glass into a building.
 Take note of the glass during this scene.
 More glass shards were added, less blur, bigger shards and more light were all added to enhance the scene.